nicholaswmin/automap/benchmark/bench/README.md

 ### Using `performance.timerify`

-Use [`performance.timerify`][timerify] to wrap functions and automatically track the function duration.

-The tracked duration is displayed as part of the output.
+Use [`performance.timerify`][timerify] to wrap functions which automatically tracks the function duration, which is then displayed as part of the output.

 #### Example